msillano/tuyaDEAMON-applications/daemon.energy/README.md

  note: _For the repeated intervals (like 'Interval for retry connection' in tuya-smart-device nodes, timeout in loops, etc.) use different values, better if prime numbers (https://www.walter-fendt.de/html5/mit/primenumbers_it.htm), to spread the tuyaDAEMON activity, and NOT 2 sec, 3000 ms etc._

+note: _To send an initial SCHEMA to a device, just add a 'share' to the dp '_connected', with a test on the value, which must be 'true'._

+### step 2: dataBase management